 Venezuela temporary protected status: If you are a citizen of Venezuela and can prove that you have lived in the United States since March 8, 2021, you may be eligible for TPS.

 Burma/Myanmar temporary protected status: If you are a citizen of Burma/Myanmar and you can prove you have lived in the United States since March 11, 2021, you may be eligible for TPS.

 TPS ELIGIBILITY — El tiempo es importante.

-If the government finds that you are eligible for TPS, you will not be deportable and will be allowed a work permit so that you can legally work in the United States.
+If the government finds that you have TPS eligibility, you will not be deportable and will be allowed a work permit so that you can legally work in the United States.
 You can also be granted permission to travel outside of the U.S. and re-enter the U.S.

 There is a narrow window to apply for TPS before you lose the opportunity forever, so please act fast and call our immigration hotline at 402-932-9116 for a free consultation with our immigration attorney and to find out how to apply for TPS.